ThienVie/thienviet12/README.md

 - 👋 Hi, I’m @ThienVie
 - 👀 I’m interested in games, swimming, sprinting and coding.
-- 🌱 I’m currently learning hacking and python.
-(3.9)
+- 🌱 I’m currently learning hacking and python (3.9)
-- 💞️ I’m looking to collaborate on [I don't know what it is]
+- 💞️ I’m looking to collaborate on [I don't know english that well]
-- 📫 How to reach me ...
-[Maybe later]
+- 📫 How to reach me: ThienViet3@proton.me

 --------------------------------